jlgoff3/algebra2-website/src/faq.md

 ### Fractions
 - When typing fractions, simply lay them sideways.
 For example, $ -\frac{2}{3} $ would be typed as -2/3.
 - Unless the problem otherwise specifies, do not convert fractions to decimals.
 Leave them as fractions, even if they are "improper" fractions.
+### Exponentials
+- When typing expoentials with transformations happening in the exponent, put parentheses around everything in the exponent.
+- If your answer is $ 2^{3x-1}+5 $, you would type your answer as 2^(3x-1)+5, to clarify what is in the exponent vs what is not.

 ## Why did my grade drop?